AI agent security

 execution matters

 AI agents now execute code, call APIs, and make decisions.
-The infrastructure granting them this power was built for humans.
-The security model was not updated.
+The infrastructure granting them this power was built for human operators.
+The authorization model was not updated.

 Controls must sit outside the model.